matteoramazzotti/MultiCells/README.md

 ### 4 - **4.pca_cluster_selector.R**

 In R environment, copy istructions from 4.pca_cluster_selector.R.
 You will be prompted to select groups in the pca plot.
-To increase the number of groups to select, edit the *g* argument in the +groupCapture* function.
+To increase the number of groups to select, edit the *g* argument in the *groupCapture* function.
 You will obtain selected_data.tsv and selected_data.tsv files.